Katherine I. Martin

 I continue to work on these issues, and also on questions related to: the role of cognitive individual differences in second language (L2) learning; the nature of phonological knowledge and memory and their role in language learning and use; morphological knowledge in L2 learners; spelling development in L2 learners of varying languages (Korean, Japanese, Mandarin Chinese, English); and ESL teacher education, knowledge, and pedagogical beliefs.
 I mainly use behavioral data, classroom data, surveys, and some corpus analysis to conduct my research.

-I am currently an assistant professor in the department of linguistics at Southern Illinois University.
+I am currently an associate professor in the department of linguistics at Southern Illinois University.
 In my free time, I enjoy hiking, reading fiction, traveling, and exploring the wineries local to southern Illinois.
 I am also an avoid sports fan, especially for college football.